SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 <br>

-In the Template Info section, you can customize several important labels, when we change the Template name into "Project 123", Outstanding label into "Outstanding 123", Collection label into "Collection 123".
+In the Template Info section, you can customize several important labels.
+When we change the Template name to "Project 123", Outstanding label to "Outstanding 123", and Collection label to "Collection 123":

 <br>
   <p align="center">